ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 collected-sct-feedback URL.
 The frequency of the polling and how to determine which domains to poll is outside the scope of this document.
-However, the selection MUST NOT be influenced by potential HTTPS clients connecting directly to the auditor, as it would reveal private information provided by the clients.
+However, the selection MUST NOT be influenced by potential HTTPS clients [what is a potential HTTPS client?] connecting directly to the auditor, as it would reveal private information provided by the clients.

 ### SCT Feedback data format {#feedback-dataformat}